Artisan Sourdough Pumpkin and Pecan Bread

 Next, turn the dough out onto the counter dusted with a little bit of flour.
 Gently stretch the sides of the dough into a round shape.

 Sprinkle half of the pecans over the dough.
-Fold the top of the dough 2/3 of the way down and sprinkle with half of the remaining pecan mixture.
+Fold the top of the dough ⅔ of the way down and sprinkle with half of the pecan mixture.
 Then, fold the bottom of the dough up to cover the folded portion and add the remaining pecans over the dough.

-Starting at one end of the dough, roll up the dough.
-Position the dough so that the seams are facing downward.
+Roll up the dough and position it so that the seams are facing downward.

-Using a bench knife, lift the dough with into a parchment-lined bowl, bottom side down, or a floured banneton basket, bottom side up and cover.
+Using a bench knife, lift the dough into a floured banneton basket, seam side up, and cover.

 Retarding The Dough (Optional)